nhatlinh1989/sjwcoin/doc/build-unix.md

 Security
 --------
-To help make your foocoin installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, you can take the following measures:
+To help make your sjwcoin installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, you can take the following measures:

 * Position Independent Executable